 Just like the Bloody Mary, we weren’t sure if we’d love Micheladas when first introduced to them during our time in Texas.
 Looking back my drink repertoire consisted of Shiner Bock, Apple-tinis and Wyder’s Cider.
 So, anything with Worcestershire sauce mixed in was drastically different.
 But good different as it turns out.

 This Michelada recipe should be made with a light Mexican beer, such as Corona, Modelo, Pacífico or Tecate.
 It is a Mexican-themed recipe after all.
 Don’t replace it with a non-Mexican beer.
+What ever beer you’d use in a Beermosa, you can use in this recipe.

 This thirst quenching drink is very adaptable so make sure you play with the ratios to get it just right.
 We can never have enough spice so almost double to hot sauce.
 Just don’t “skip” out on any of the ingredients.
 They are all important to the final product.